-If the subjects were not passed in Grade 12, the equivalent subjects (Physics, Chemistry and Mathematics) must be completed at the tertiary level.
-University students do not have to submit any non-academic performance record or CV.
+If the subjects were not passed in the final NSC/IEB examination, the equivalent subjects (Physics, Chemistry and Mathematics) must be completed at the tertiary level.
+University students do not have to submit a non-academic performance record or CV.
 Selection is based on the results attained in the qualification(s) previously completed, ie they will be considered on the basis of their results achieved in higher education.

-The completion of only a three-year diploma or certificate is not considered as university experience, but will be considered in the school-leaver category and admission will be based on the applicant's final NSC results.
+The completion of a three-year diploma or certificate course is not considered university experience.
+Applicants with these qualifications will be considered in the school-leaver category and admission will be based on their final NSC results.